squalltua/titan_web/README.md

 # Titan WEB #

-This is Web framework made by CakePHP by Titanscript business consult co.,ltd.
+This is Web framework powered by CakePHP

 #### Features